 • Authors-only welcome reception with light dinner on Friday after keynote.

-• Author green room with snacks throughout event and lunch provided on Saturday.
+• Author green room with snacks throughout event; lunch stipend provided on Saturday.

 • Closing “Spirited Discussion” cocktail party for attendees and authors, providing another chance for authors to interact with the public on Saturday.

-• Private author party hosted Saturday evening, hailed as not-to-be-missed by authors.
+• Private, relaxed author reception hosted Saturday evening, hailed as not-to-be-missed by authors.

 • Each author is provided a personal guide to shepherd them through the event.

-• Opportunities for school events (Friday and Monday options) and other events with HBF partners throughout the year, extending authors’ reach.
+• Opportunities for school events (Friday and Monday options) and other events with HBF partners throughout the year, extending authors’ reach and increasing HBF book purchases.

 • Festival book titles are promoted and sold at local bookshops throughout the busy spring, summer, and fall resort seasons.